marltrill/HomeLocator/README.md

 * Found house price data split into postal code areas (it's in dkk/m2) from Statbank- Finans Danmark.
 Ongoing work: Combine this data with the hexagon cell grids.
 'House Price Data' folder in OneDrive contains some files.
 Note that not all the postal code areas contain data.
 05.20.2021 MLT
 * Processed house price data and added crime and house price data to the grids.
 Final grids are uploaded in the 'ProximityGrids_Final' folder as shapefiles.
 For data processing details have a look at the README.txt file in the same folder.
 The 'GeoJSON regions 1km grid' folder contains the updated grids split into regions (EPSG:4326 WGS 84).
 05.24.2021 MLT
 * Processed air quality data and political party data.
 New grids are updated in One Drive, have a look at the README_2 file, will describe it better soon as there's a lot of info to include, new version of 1km grid split into regions files need to be uploaded.
 05.26.2021 MLT
+* new version of 1km grid split into regions in OneDrive.
+05.27.2021 MLT

 ### Data Processing: